Florida Gulf Coast University: Media

 The university has operated public broadcasting stations WGCU television and WGCU-FM since 1996, when the license was transferred from the University of South Florida in Tampa.
 WGCU is a PBS member while WGCU-FM is an NPR member and broadcasts news, talk, and jazz.
 FGCU 360 Now is a website that features university news and complements the official university periodical, FGCU 360 Magazine, which was rebranded in 2016 after originally publishing as Pinnacle.

-Eagle Media is the university's official, independent student media group.
-Originally founded in 1997 as "The Eagle" newspaper, the media group now publishes a weekly newspaper, a website that's updated daily and TV/radio programming when classes are in session.
+Eagle Media is the university's official independent student media group.
+Originally founded in 1997 as "The Eagle" newspaper, the media group now publishes a weekly newspaper, a website, and TV/radio programming when classes are in session.
 In 2017, the Student Media Advisory Board recognized Eagle News, ENTV and Eagle Radio jointly as Eagle Media, FGCU's only student-led media program.

+Campus demographics

+Florida Gulf Coast University is listed as a census-designated place (CDP) in 2020 for statistical purposes.
+It is part of the Cape Coral-Fort Myers, Florida Metropolitan Statistical Area.